raquelocasio/blocksbyraquel/README.md

 # blocksbyraquel
-A WordPress plugin for adding useful Gutenberg block patterns.
+Blocks By Raquel is a WordPress plugin for adding useful Gutenberg block patterns.
+This is my first Gutenberg block pattern plugin.

 To install this plugin in your WordPress site:
 1) Download the zip file in this repository to your computer.